✓ Local certified teachers

 Are the tests really necessary with so many colleges going "test optional?"

 Yes.
-Test optional policies vary widely among colleges and universities, and the optional qualification simply means students can choose to include their scores if they feel the tests would enhance their application.
+Test optional policies vary widely among colleges and universities, and the "optional" qualification simply means students can choose to include their scores if they feel the tests would enhance their application.
 Thus, a good score can only help; there is nothing about testing that can harm a student's application.
 Furthermore, some colleges still use the test scores for scholarship consideration.
 But most importantly, the situation is fluid; we don't know what the college application process will look like next fall when this year's juniors will be applying to college.
 It's better to be safe, and to take control of the variables where you can.

 WHAT ABOUT THE OPTIONAL ESSAY TESTS on the act and sat?

 The essay portion of the SAT has currently been dropped from their suite of tests, and is therefore no longer available.
 Thus, colleges and universities will no longer require or expect an essay score from students who send in an SAT score as part of their admissions package.
+It is important to note, however, that the Illinois state SAT exam *WILL INCLUDE* an essay as part of the state assessment-- though it has no impact on their composite score.
+We at The Write Path will prepare students for this written test as part of our test prep program.

 The ACT, however, still includes an essay portion as an option, though its value as a determination of a student's ultimate acceptance at a school is marginal.
 Some colleges and universities still recommend that students take it.
 (This information can be found on individual college and university admissions requirement websites.)
 If a students opts to take the essay portion, it's important to note that while the essay score is reported on the ACT score sheet, it has no impact on the student's composite score, which is an average of the four core scores from the English, math, reading, and science portions.
 Adding to the reality that the essay portion holds minimal significance, many schools that do recommend or even require the essay do so for data collection more than for any qualification for admittance.